bookwyrm-social/documentation/content/contributing/codereview.md

 Order: 6
 ---

 You opened a pull request!
 Thank you so much.
 Here's what happens next.
-Long story short, another contributor will look over your code, try it out, and give feedback until its ready to merge.
+Long story short, another contributor will look over your code, try it out, and give feedback until it's ready to merge.
 Here's some more detail on the process:

 ## Automated checks